Chamonix 45F-2

 Among the important decisions I had to make were: Should it be a new or a used model?
 What budget should I invest?
 Should it be an Intrepid Camera — which is a good choice for beginners — or a classic camera whose design I admire but has a stratospheric price (e.g., an Ebony, an R. H. Phillips & Sons, or an Arca Swiss).
 Should be a monorail hyper-precise and heavy Sinar or a new titanium-made jewel Gibellini.
 I figured I would have this camera for the rest of my life, and with all the options now available, I have to admit that at some point this decision was not easy for me.

-Some of the sources of information I have used for learning and guiding me are provided below.
+Some of the sources of information I have used for learning and guiding me are provided (see Forum and Blogs).
 I found very useful information in forums, books and blogs written by excellent, generous, and dedicated photographers.
 Without these sources, learning the techniques associated with this art would not have been possible.

 • Ansel Adams.
 The Ansel Adams photographic series: 1) The Camera, 2) The Negative, 3) The Print.
 2003.